epsilon537/boxlambda/docs/build_sys_dir_struct.md

 If you want to go back to a clean build tree, type `make regen` from the build directory.
 This command will:

-1. remove and regenerate the build tree.
+1. Remove and regenerate the build tree.
-2. run the code generation rules (`make cgen`).
+2. Run the code generation rules (`make cgen`).